|By Wayne Spence|

 Don’t Balance the Budget on the Backs of New Yorkers in Need

-We have created a place on our website where members can go to make their voices heard on these issues.
+We have made the letter-writing campaign very easy on our website.
+Just scroll down that page for the tab that says “Letters to Legislators” and make your voice heard.
 You can create a pre-written letter addressed to your state senator or assemblyperson, or you can download and print Word and PDF documents to personalize your letter and mail it to your representatives.

 We must let Gov. Cuomo and lawmakers know that the middle of a pandemic is not the time for short-term fiscal savings when the long-term critical services provided by the state are at stake.
 The decisions in these budget proposals simply do not make sense.
 Why close Rockland Children’s Psychiatric Center, forcing families to drive their vulnerable loved ones hundreds of miles to get the specialized care they need?
 Why give the governor the power to close prisons with just 90 days’ notice?
 And why spend nearly $1 billion on pricey, ineffective consultants to do the jobs PEF members have shown for years they can do better, and more efficiently?
 Those are just a few examples.
 There are many more.